yashmanne/Wildfire-Analysis/README.md

 ## Intermediate Files
 We store the DataFrames containing the JSON outputs of the API calls for particulate and gaseous AQI data from 1963-2023 just in case.
-  * [./intermediate/gaseous_AQI_1963-2023.csv](./intermediate/gaseous_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for Ozone & Carbon Monoxide, or (if they were present but wasn't) surfur dioxide and nitrous oxide.
+  * [./intermediate/gaseous_AQI_1963-2023.csv](./intermediate/gaseous_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for Ozone & Carbon Monoxide, or (if they were present but wasn't) sulfur dioxide and nitrous oxide.
 The data contains 32 attributes as present in the "Data" section of the JSON response.
 Example JSON output can be seen [here](https://aqs.epa.gov/data/api/dailyData/byCounty?email=test@aqs.api&key=test&param=88101&bdate=20160101&edate=20160229&state=37&county=183).
 }
   * [./intermediate/particulate_AQI_1963-2023.csv](./intermediate/particulate_AQI_1963-2023.csv): Each row denotes an AQI/pollutant measurement by a sensor in the Deschutes County for pollutants of `Acceptable PM2.5 AQI & Speciation Mass`, `PM2.5 - Local Conditions`, & `PM10 Total 0-10um STP`.
 The data contains 32 attributes as present in the "Data" section of the JSON response.
 Example JSON output can be seen [here](https://aqs.epa.gov/data/api/dailyData/byCounty?email=test@aqs.api&key=test&param=88101&bdate=20160101&edate=20160229&state=37&county=183).